“Maximizing Your Bit Count”

 Digital recordings have several options to choose from, all of which affect file size and quality of recording.

 To begin with, you must choose a “File Type”…typical options are:

-Note: Several others are available, but we will focus on these types, as they are the most prevalent in … Read More
+Note: Several others are available, but we will focus on these types, … Read More

 “The First 3 Takes – The Importance of Quality Casting”